kjuraszek/epd-rpi-controller/README.md

 ### Prepare Kafka stack

-Run Kafka stack in Docker containers - Zookeeper, Kafka Server and Kafka REST-api
+Run Kafka stack in Docker containers - Zookeeper and Kafka Server

 `make run-docker`

+or

+`make run-docker-kafka-full` to run with Kafka REST API and Kafdrop

-> ⚠️**Warning!** Kafka stack (Zookeper, Kafka, Kafka-REST) is crucial component of this project - if one of its the containers is not working or exiting prematurely you should examine the reason for such behaviour before moving forward.
+> ⚠️**Warning!** Kafka stack (Zookeper, Kafka) is crucial component of this project - if one of its the containers is not working or exiting prematurely you should examine the reason for such behaviour before moving forward. `Kafka REST` and `Kafdrop` are optional services.

+- Zookeeper will be running at port `2181`
+- Kafka will be running at port `9092` and will listen on port  `29092` for a REST API
+- Kafka REST API will be available at [localhost:8082](http://localhost:8082/)
+- Kafka UI will be available at [localhost:19000](http://localhost:19000/)

 ### Running the controller